ivanakhoo/Trading_Optimizer/README.md

 -- Create "move" matrix? (given the two states of BC and gold, what changes to allocation do we make)
 - *Later*: Make MC model with dynamic transition probabilities

+# Ideas
+- keep track of percent increases/decreases each day.
+- we can use this to calculate the current value of our holding and to add more states in the future

 # Git steps